elaineg/blog/_posts/2017-09-12-first-voting-assembly.md

 ---
 layout: post
-title: "I'm a Student Senator and This Is How I Voted"
+title: "I'm a Student Senator and This Is How I Voted at the First ComSoc Assembly"
 date: 2017-09-12
 tags: [student government]
 ---